 Building Democratic Resilience: Institutions and Attitudes in Latin America

 This workshop brings together emerging and established scholars working on pressing issues related to democracy and its core components in Latin America.
-This workshop brings together experts who are deepening our understanding of the interplay between structural constraints and societal support in fostering or undermining democracy.
 Papers in the workshop focus on a diverse set of questions related to democracy and its quality, ranging from examining citizens’ commitments to democracy, the role of misinformation, policing and security, and clientelism.

 Hosted by the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin